 Complainants are encouraged to seek medical assistance in cases of physical or sexual assault.
 Upon request, campus police will provide transportation to Mercy Medical Center, designated as one of the city's rape treatment centers.
+Mercy Medical Center has trained nurses who perform Sexual Assault Forensics Exam (SAFE) up to 5 days or 120 hours after the assault occurred.
+If an individual experienced an assault that occurred more than 5 days or 120 hours prior and wants to receive a SAFE, they should contact Mercy Medical Center, Title IX, or the Sexual Violence Prevention, Education, and Response Coordinator.

-Mercy Medical Center has trained nurses who perform the Sexual Assault Forensics Exam (SAFE) and will provide victim services, including treatment of injuries and steps to address concerns of pregnancy (if applicable) and/or sexually transmitted infections.
+During a SAFE, sexual assault nurse examiners (SANEs) will provide victim services, including treatment of injuries and steps to address concerns of pregnancy (if applicable) and/or sexually transmitted infections.
+Mercy Medical Center also has trained SANEs who perform Interpersonal Violence (IPV) Exams for individuals who have experienced dating or domestic violence and will provide victim services including treating any emergent medical needs and providing written and photographic documentation of any injuries.
 An on-call University staff member may also accompany and assist a student at the hospital.